music

 Majid Jordan: The Most Underrated R&B Duo Working Today

-It is time to stop doing that.
-Or rather, it is time to acknowledge the connection and then move past it entirely, because Majid Jordan's music has long since earned the right to be discussed on its own terms.
+The connection is real and the early platform it provided mattered.
+Acknowledge it and move on, because Majid Jordan's music has long since earned the right to be discussed entirely on its own terms.

 The Sound

 Majid Jordan make R&B that sounds like driving through a city at night with the windows down.
-Their production, primarily handled by Jordan Ullman, is clean and spacious, built on synthesizers that shimmer rather than pound, drum machines that suggest rhythm rather than enforce it.
-Majid Al Maskati's voice sits in the mix like light on water: present, shifting, never quite where you expect it.
+Jordan Ullman's production is clean and spacious, built on synthesizers that shimmer rather than pound, drum machines that suggest rhythm rather than enforce it.
+Majid Al Maskati's voice sits in the mix like light on water: present, shifting, never quite where you expect it but always where it needs to be.

 Consistently Excellent, Consistently Overlooked

 Their discography is remarkably consistent.
-From their self-titled debut through Wildest Dreams and beyond, Majid Jordan have maintained a standard of quality that most artists never achieve.
+The self-titled debut, Wildest Dreams, The Space Between, and beyond represent a sustained quality standard that most artists never achieve across a single project, let alone across a decade of releases.
 They do not have a bad album.
 They barely have a bad song.
-Each project refines and expands their sound without abandoning what makes it work.
+Each project refines and expands their approach without abandoning what makes it work.

-And yet.
 The streaming numbers are respectable but not enormous.
 The critical attention comes and goes.
 The festival bookings do not reflect their catalog.
-They are, by almost any measure, operating below the level of recognition their talent warrants.
+By almost any measure, Majid Jordan are operating below the level of recognition their talent warrants, and the gap is wide enough to be genuinely strange.

 The Problem of Subtlety

 Majid Jordan's music does not grab you by the collar.
-It does not have the manic energy of a viral moment.
-It does not lend itself to fifteen-second clips or algorithmic discovery in the way that louder, more immediately striking music does.
-Their songs are growers, tracks that reveal their depth over time, that sound better on the fifth listen than the first.
+The energy is never manic.
+The production does not assault.
+Nothing here is designed for the fifteen-second clip or for algorithmic discovery through novelty.
+Their songs are growers, tracks that reveal their depth over repeated listens, that sound significantly better on the fifth listen than the first.

 The Toronto Factor

-Toronto's music scene is one of the richest in the world, and Majid Jordan are central to it.
+Toronto's music scene is one of the richest in the world, and Majid Jordan are central to it in ways that go beyond their commercial profile.
 They represent the city's capacity to produce artists who are globally sophisticated without being culturally generic.
-Their music sounds like it could come from anywhere, but it could only have been made by people who grew up in a city where Caribbean, Middle Eastern, South Asian, and North American musical traditions collide daily.
+The music sounds like it could come from anywhere and could only have been made by people who grew up in a city where Caribbean, Middle Eastern, South Asian, and North American musical traditions operate in proximity and constant exchange.

-The duo's work with OVO Sound gave them an early platform, but it also created a narrative that has been difficult to escape.
-They are not Drake's proteges.
-They are not a side project.
+The OVO Sound association gave them an early platform, but the narrative it created has been difficult to escape.
+They are not proteges.
+They are not a side project or a label showcase.
 They are a fully autonomous creative unit with a vision that predates and will outlast any association.
+The work demonstrates this.
+The catalog demonstrates this.

 The Case for Greatness

 Majid Jordan belong in the conversation with the best R&B acts of their generation.
-Their production is meticulous.
-Their songwriting is emotionally intelligent.
-Their albums reward patience.
-And their live performances, warm, generous, and technically excellent, demonstrate that the studio polish translates to real-world connection.
+The production is meticulous without being sterile.
+The songwriting is emotionally intelligent without being sentimental.
+The albums reward patience.
+The live performances, consistently warm, generous, and technically excellent, demonstrate that the studio polish connects to something real.

-The gap between their talent and their recognition is one of the strangest in contemporary music.
-It will close eventually.
-Great work has a way of finding its audience, even if it takes longer than it should.
+The gap between their talent and their recognition is one of the stranger anomalies in contemporary music.
+Great work tends to find its audience eventually, even when the timeline is longer than it should be.

-In the meantime, if you have not listened to Majid Jordan properly, not as background music but as the main event, you are missing one of the best things happening in R&B right now.
+If you have not listened to Majid Jordan properly, not as background music but as the main event, you are missing one of the best things happening in R&B. Start with Wildest Dreams.
+Stay for the rest.

 View all